 Tennis Elbow Exercises: Three Key Principles

 Are you looking for which exercises you should do when you have Tennis Elbow?
-You’re in the right place! – But are you sure it’s the right time?
+Well, you’re in the right place! – But are you sure it’s the right time?

 Because there’s a right time and a wrong time to begin those Tennis Elbow exercises, and it can make a huge difference in your rehab – giving you a faster, easier recovery!
 (Or a slow, painful slog.)

-So, let’s explore, not only what exercises to do, but when to do them – And a couple other key principles I’ll share with you that you won’t likely find anywhere else.
+So, let’s explore, not only which exercises to do, but when to do them – And a couple other key principles I’ll share with you that you won’t likely find anywhere else.

-The Three Key Principles Of Tennis Elbow Rehab:
+The Three Key Principles Of Tennis And Golfer’s Elbow Rehab:

 - Tennis Elbow Rehab Exercises are NOT the top priority in the beginning – (And should be deferred until the later stages of healing and recovery) – What’s The Top Priority?

-- Starting Tennis Elbow Rehab Exercises right away often aggravates the injury – (For many, beginning right away is often too soon and turns out to be a mistake) – Starting Too Soon
+- Starting A Rehab Program right away often aggravates the injury – (For many, starting exercising right away is too soon and turns out to be a mistake) – Starting Too Soon

-- The Best Exercise to begin your Tennis Elbow rehab with – Is NOT the standard ‘Wrist Extension Exercise’ that directly targets your “Tennis Elbow Muscles” – The Best Exercise
+- The Best Exercise to begin your Tennis Elbow rehab with – Is NOT the standard ‘Wrist Extension’ motion that directly targets your “Tennis Elbow Muscles” – The Best Exercise

 Runner Up Principle: Eccentric Exercise Probably Doesn’t Matter – Why it shouldn’t matter which type of exercise you do IF you do it at the right time – Eccentric Exercise